aarcangeli/blender-asset-exporter/README.md

 # Blender Asset Exporter

-Custom tool for exporting Blender assets to Unity.
+Custom tool for exporting Blender assets to Unity and Unreal Engine.

 The project is not ready for production use.